smuralee/scratchpad/README.md

-# code-playground
-Repository for experiments
+# Scratchpad for code samples